Circle packing theorem

-Uniqueness
+Theorem statement and proofs

-A maximal planar graph G is a finite simple planar graph to which no more edges can be added while preserving planarity.
-Such a graph always has a unique planar embedding, in which every face of the embedding (including the outer face) is a triangle.
-In other words, every maximal planar graph G is the 1-skeleton of a simplicial complex which is homeomorphic to the sphere.
-The circle packing theorem guarantees the existence of a circle packing with finitely many circles whose intersection graph is isomorphic to G. As the following theorem states more formally, every maximal planar graph can have at most one packing.
+A maximal planar graph $G$ is a finite simple planar graph to which no more edges can be added while preserving planarity.
+It may be embedded in the plane with different choices of the outer face, but all such embeddings share the same set of faces (including the outer face) which must all be triangles.
+The circle packing theorem guarantees the existence of a circle packing with finitely many circles whose intersection graph is isomorphic to $G$.
+As the following theorem states more formally, every maximal planar graph can have at most one packing.